Abortions can resume in Texas after judge blocks pre-Roe v. Wade ban

 "Every hour that abortion is accessible in Texas is a victory," Marc Hearron, a lawyer for the abortion providers at Center for Reproductive Rights, said in a statement.

+Texas Attorney General Ken Paxton on Twitter said he was immediately appealing the judge's "wrong" decision, saying the pre-Roe laws "are 100% in effect & constitutional."
 A further hearing is scheduled for July 12.
-Texas Attorney General Ken Paxton's office did not respond to a request for comment.

-The decision came amid a flurry of litigation in state courts by abortion rights groups seeking to slow or halt Republican-backed restrictions on the ability of women to terminate pregnancies that are now taking effect or are poised to do so in 22 states.
+There has been a flurry of litigation in state courts by abortion rights groups seeking to slow or halt restrictions on the ability of women to terminate pregnancies that are now taking effect or are poised to do so in 22 states.

 Those states include 13 that like Texas enacted so-called "trigger" laws designed to take effect if Roe v.
 Wade was overturned, according to the Guttmacher Institute, an abortion rights advocacy research group.